Advices and tips for expats in Bangkok

-So when you get tired of carrying your packs of water from Big C, Tesco or 7/11, take a taxi and go up to your condo, you finally decide to get it delivered.
+So when you get tired of carrying your packs of water from Big C, Tesco or 7/11, take a taxi and go up to your condo, you finally decide to get your groceries delivered to your door.

-Grocery delivery in Bangkok is so cheap, it doesn't make sense to waste time in a supermarket when almost all of them deliver and you've go apps like Happy Fresh.
+Grocery delivery in Bangkok is so cheap, it doesn't make sense to waste time in a supermarket when almost all of them deliver.

 Happy Fresh is a one stop shop to get delivery from big brands like Tesco, Big C, Gourmet Market, Singha...

 Being able to read and speak Thai can get you a long way and make your experience of Bangkok completely different.

 That said, I've been here for 3 years and barely speak a few words.